NDLUG/control-alt-delete/challenge01/README.md

 was prone to lashing out at him.

-It seems like [Beastie] has finally gotten revenge on [Tux] by trapping him in one of the daemon's infamous [jails].
+It seems like [Beastie] has finally gotten revenge on [Tux] by trapping him in one of the daemon's infamous [jail]s.
 Sighing, [Tux] cracks his fingers, stretches, and gets to work on escaping his container.

 His first step to escaping the [jail] is to get access to the old computing